ni/measurement-plugin-labview/docs/README.md

 - The Measurement Plug-In Client is compatible with all datatypes supported by the Measurement Plug-In.
 - For Enum datatypes, the LabVIEW Client supports only contiguous enums.
-- Ring controls in the Measurement Plug-In will be represented as numeric controls in the client, maintaining the same representation.
+- If the Measurement Plug-In uses a LabVIEW UI, ring controls in the UI will be represented as numeric controls in the client, maintaining the same representation.

 ---